JanoschMenke/metis/README.md

 #### De Novo Design

-With these settings a REINVENT de novo run, can be started directly using `Metis` on a remote machine.
+With these settings, a REINVENT de novo run can be started directly using `Metis` on a remote machine.
 The remote machine needs:
 - a working installation of REINVENT 3.
 - update the REINVENTS scikit-learn to >1.0.0
-- slurm
+- Wlurm
-- access through ssh wih a key
+- access through SSH wih a key
 - the unzipped `metis_reinvent.zip` folder

-Ones copied and unzipped, the paths and settings in the `de_novo_files` folder need to be adapted to fit to your paths on the remote machine.
+Once copied and unzipped, the paths and settings in the `de_novo_files` folder need to be adapted to fit to your paths on the remote machine.
 ```
 cd example_project
 metis -f settings_denovo.yml --output results/